Be sure to check out our New Henna

 Professional Metal Tip Jaq Applicator Bottles

-- these applicator bottles are typically 1/2 oz soft plastic bottles
+- these applicator bottles are typically 1/2 oz or 1 oz soft plastic bottles

 with removable nips.
 Machined stainless steel tips in multiple